When universal credit can be paid direct to a landlord

 ask your work coach through your online journal or at an appointment

-You can do this when you apply for universal credit or at any point during your claim.
+You can do this when you apply for UC or any time after.

 at least 2 months' rent arrears